| | | | | | |

 • Pomegranate Arils: Fresh pomegranate is sweet, tart, and juicy.
 The arils sprinkled over the dish add surprise to each bite and aid in visual appeal.

 • Fresh Coriander: What is an Indian dish without fresh coriander (cilantro)?
-The bright green herb sprinkled on top adds citrusy notes and an essential pop of color.
+The bright green herb sprinkled on top adds citrusy notes and an essential pop of colour.

-• Spices: Although we already use spices in the potato filling, a dash of chili powder and chaat masala heightens the flavors so well.
+• Spices: Although we already use spices in the potato filling, a dash of chilli powder and chaat masala heightens the flavours so well.

 Close up photo of dahi puri chaat bombs on a grey plate with newspaper.